open-austin/atmosphere-license/about.md

 ### I want to use code under a different license in an Atmosphere licensed project.
 Which licenses are compatible?

 Code licensed under permissive open source licenses, such as the MIT License, the BSD licenses other than the original 4-clause BSD license, and the X11 License, is compatible to be included in an Atmosphere licensed project.
+You generally will need to include additional notices stating that your project contains code subject to the other licenses.

 Code subject to a public domain dedication, such as Creative Commons 0 (CC0), or the Unlicense, is also compatible to be included.